learn-co-curriculum/hs-advanced-web-design-teachers-guide-js-arrays/README.md

 You can also visualize an array as a two-column table where the left column is the index (or the order) and the right column is the thing you’re listing
 <img src= "https://s3.amazonaws.com/after-school-assets/advanced_jquery1.png">

-+ Notice that the index starts at 0.
-This is a quirk about data structures in computer science that you just have to memorize.
-The first item in an array is always 0, and it increments by one.
+Notice that the index starts at 0.
+This is a quirk about data structures in computer science The first item in an array is always 0, and it increments by one.
++ One way to think about this is that the computer counts indexes the way we count ages.
++ We start at age '0' and only after our first full year do we turn '1'.

+###Initializing arrays

 + So how do we translate this table into code?
   + [“Danny”, “Lyel”, “Victoria”, “Vanessa”]
   + Remember that the names are data so they must be in quotes as strings.